isabella232/training-workshop/instructions/part-1-lesson-1.md

 # Part 1 - Lesson 1: Application build and artifacts
 - Time: ~30 - 45 min

-## Objective
+## Objectives
 - Understand a basic example of where an application comes from
 - Understand what kind of artifact results from an application build
 - Understand where that artifact goes

-## Task
+## Tasks
-- You will run a predefined application build in GitHub actions which will push the build artifact to your Octopus Deploy artifact feed.
+- Run a predefined application build in GitHub actions
+- Verify the package is in your Octopus Deploy artifact feed

 ## Achievement
 - The application package is visible in your Octopus package library.